The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their student education records.

 Another exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement personnel and health staff); a person or company with whom the College has contracted (e.g., an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee (e.g., a disciplinary or grievance committee) or assisting another school official in performing his/her tasks.
+A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement personnel and health staff); a person or company with whom the College has contracted (e.g., an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee (e.g., a disciplinary or grievance committee) or that is assisting another school official in performing his/her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.